01 of 11

 Update Your Rugs

 Not only do rugs instantly warm up your design, but they’re also a killer way to showcase your personality.
 And there are so many different types to choose from at every price point that it's a breeze to find one that's perfectly suited to your style sensibility.
-Bonus points if you layer two of them like this for a trendy touch.Continue to 5 of 11 below.
+Bonus points if you layer two of them like the ones in this room from Triibe, for a trendy touch.Continue to 5 of 11 below.

 05 of 11